 About Josh Gottry

 Josh Gottry (b.
 1974) earned his Bachelor of Music in Percussion Performance at Northern Arizona University, his Master of Music in Composition at Arizona State University, and has successfully established himself as a respected educator, an accomplished percussionist, and an internationally recognized composer.

 For more than two decades, Mr. Gottry has been creating innovative, pedagogical, and engaging new compositions and arrangements.
 During that time, he has been selected for numerous ASCAP Plus awards and has created over 100 published works.
-Having come to composition through his musical pursuits as a percussionist, he is uniquely able to create works for percussion that are engaging, pedagogical, and brilliantly creative.
-His compositions have been performed throughout the world at schools, festivals, and international conventions.
+Having come to composition through his musical pursuits as a performer and educator, he is uniquely able to create brilliantly creative and idiomatic works that have been performed throughout the world at schools, festivals, and international conventions.